 Plastic toys (small cars and trucks, water toys like boats, ducks) were on my list, but….
 In recent years there have been recalls of toys made in China due to lead.
 Health Canada has asked the industry to stop using cadmium in their children’s products.
 There are chemicals in plastics.

-I enjoy seeing the excitement of the children and am always here to greet them with a smile, a gift and a compliment about their costumes.
+Is this really good for our children?
+I enjoy seeing the excitement of the children and I am always here to greet them with a smile, a gift and a compliment about their costumes.

 If you think you are spoiling the children’s fun by not giving them candy then here are some facts to consider.

 - Disorders: Obesity Studies also show that most organ systems are harmed by obesity in childhood.
-If a child has obesity, then she raises her chances of suffering the same health risks as obese adults.
-This means she may have high blood pressure, high cholesterol, increased heart rate, osteoarthritis, insulin resistance and glucose intolerance, diabetes, gallbladder disease and heartburn.
+If a child has obesity, then they raise their chances of suffering the same health risks as obese adults.
+This means they may have high blood pressure, high cholesterol, increased heart rate, osteoarthritis, insulin resistance and glucose intolerance, diabetes, gallbladder disease and heartburn.

 Also, we know that sugar promotes tooth decay.

 Sugar’s major drawback is that it raises the insulin level, which inhibits the release of growth hormones, which in turn depresses the immune system.
-Just eight teaspoons of sugar lowers the immune system 25% for 12 hours….that is the amount of sugar in one can of pop.
+Just eight teaspoons of sugar will ower the immune system by 25% for 12 hours, that is the amount of sugar in one can of pop.